violake/fiat/README.md

 Auto grab google doc(csv) and import it by calling fiatCLI.
 Save the csv file in history

+copy grab.sh to "shared" folder for the first deployment

 modify the "path_to" of grab.sh

 APP_PATH=path_to/fiat/